Planemakers rein in new jets to chase regional growth

 Boeing launched a new version of its Dreamliner at the Paris Airshow in June by chopping 1,800 km from the range of its newest jet and giving it a longer fuselage and more seats.

-It says the 787-10 Dreamliner will be its most cost-efficient aircraft yet, optimized for regional operations including Asia.
+It says the 787-10 Dreamliner will be its most cost-efficient aircraft yet, optimised for regional operations including Asia.

 And after years of enhancing its older A330 to give it more range, it announced it would also offer a Regional version of that plane for short trips.
 Sources say it will be aimed at the Chinese and Indian domestic markets.